The King’s Family of Schools

 It currently educates pupils from 3-18 in two separate and linked schools: The King’s School, Canterbury and The Junior King’s School, Canterbury.

-The International College will be the latest member of this historic King’s family.
+The International College is the latest member of this historic King’s family.
 Students will be part of that history but receive an education that is genuinely equipping them for the future.

 The School mostly sits within the precincts of Canterbury Cathedral, a World Heritage Site, a centre of worship, pilgrimage and study, which hosts over 1 million visitors each year from many different cultures.
 This international dimension deeply influences the life of the city and the school.